 Sewage Backup Cleaning in Toronto, ON

 Drain and sewer backups can cause serious damage to your home and personal property and can cause health risks to you and your residents.
 The bacteria and viruses in sewer water is extremely harmful, and can spread infection, illness, disease, and even cause death in some cases.
 Seeking immediate sewage backup cleanup can prevent this, so if your basement becomes flooded by sewage water, contact the professionals immediately.

 If you require immediate sewage backup cleaning services in the Greater Toronto Area, Flood Services Canada can help you.
 It may be possible to handle a situation such as an overflown toilet on your own, but serious forms of sewage backup such as a flooded basement require professional remediation.
 Our 24/7 service teams are ready to provide you with quick-response action to minimize damage.
 We provide thorough structural drying, decontamination, deodorization, and debris removal to get your home back to a safe and functional environment.
 Contact us at (416) 302-2107 to learn more about how to protect your property, or if you are experiencing an emergency, call our hotline at (416) 999-3930.
-You can also dial #247 toll-free from your cell phone and our rapid response team will quickly deploy to your area to assess the situation and get you the help you need.

 Latest posts by Chad Vanvari (see all)

 - How Long Does It Take to Dry Your House after a Flood? - September 3, 2019

 - How to Clean Up after a House Fire - August 20, 2019